 Hi, I'm Sage.
-I build up and break down stuff in the open.
-Recently, I finished my Computer Science study at Universitas Indonesia.
-Now, I work full-time as a Software Engineer at GudangAda.
+I build things up and break them down in the open.

 I enjoy using Django and I have made some contributions to it.
 During Google